JiayongO-O/LFDEN/README.md

 Unzip the data, split them into 'training' and 'testing' and put them to a certain folder and set the corresponding parameters in "InitParam.m".

-Here you can also use your own data, which should be in PNG format and change parameters accordingly.

 3.Execute "PrepareData.m" to prepare training and testing data.

 The training and testing data are stored as .h5 files.